Petroware/Uom-Public/README.md

 $ git clone https://github.com/Petroware/Uom.git
 ```

-The Java code is in the `src` tree, while the C# code is in the `Petroware` tree.
+The Java code is in the `./src` tree, while the C# code is in the `./Petroware` tree.
-The compiled libraries are in the `lib` folder.
+The compiled libraries are in the `./lib` folder.

 ## Dependencies